-Easy Gingerbread House that’s guaranteed not to collapse.
-Great for kids of any age, too!
+Easy Gingerbread House that’s Guaranteed not to Collapse.

 Many of us have attempted gingerbread houses from fancy kits, only to witness the roof and sides collapse like a deck of cards.
 No more.
 Making your own gingerbread houses has never been easier with this low cost, low effort technique!
 Great for kids and adults—this activity is fun, inexpensive, and best of all…edible.